Page Content

 8.2.4 Personal data on computer screens should be hidden from the view of passers-by at all times.
 Computer screens shall be set to automatically lock and log users off after a certain short period of inactivity.
 A screen saver shall appear on locked screens to ensure that no personal data of patients remains visible (DPC, 2018f).

-8.2.6 Transmission of personal data over external networks, such as the internet, should normally be subject to robust encryption (DPC, 2018e).
+8.2.6 Transmission of personal data over external networks, such as the internet, shall normally be subject to robust encryption (DPC, 2020d).

 8.2.7 Access to personal data held in soft copy will be allocated in accordance to the roles and responsibilities of the staff member (see 8.6.5 below).